 “Worse!” she blurts.
-“I couldn’t accept living like—” She takes a breath.
-“I am a lifelong Witch; the prospect of unquickened senses fills me with dread.
-Furthermore, if your aura remains closed, your life will become mechanical and gray.”
+“I couldn’t accept living like…” She takes a breath.
+“Understand—I am a lifelong Witch; the prospect of unquickened senses fills me with dread.
+If your aura remains closed, your life will become mechanical and gray.”

 I grin sheepishly.
 “Makes sense.
-On my world, a lot of folks are chained to a de—ah, I mean, they sit in one spot for most of the day.
-Some of them get to work outside, but they’re either underpaid or extremely lucky.”
+On my world, a lot of folks are chained to a de—ah, I mean, they sit in the same spot for most of the day.
+Some get to work outside, but they’re either underpaid or extremely lucky.”

 Elier gives me a puzzled look.
 “What about swordplay?”

 I shrug.
 “A couple people do it as a hobby, but…”

 “Are the inhabitants of your world as obstructed as you?”
 Erany asks incredulously.